Alexa Hepburn: Work

-Recent developments
+Developments

-Her recent work has been focused on interaction in family mealtimes involving young children.
-This has involved working with video recordings of meals and studying basic actions such as requests, directives, admonishments and threats.
-Like the rest of her work this is designed to have an applied focus yet also provide a critique of mainstream individualist positions in psychology.
-This has developed into a broader concern with the concept of socialization and how it can be specified more precisely using particular sequences of interaction.
+Her work has focused on interaction in family mealtimes involving young children.
+This involved video recordings of meals and studying basic actions such as requests, directives, admonishments and threats.

 In addition to these topics she has been involved in a series of studies of the role of tag questions in interaction.
 Her focus has been on the way tag questions can be used to both build and contest intersubjectivity.

 She has also been working on technical features of indexical repair - conversational moments where speakers 'fix' their own talk before another speaker can take their turn.
-Although highly technical, these phenomena have implications for the way basic issues in language and cognition are understood.

-Over the years, her applied work has resulted in the development of workshops for helpline practitioners.
-She is currently developing this line of applied interaction work at Rutgers, and extending it into the study of medical communication.